How to Highlight KML Icons & Labels

 Introduction

-In Google KML, it is possible to control the visibility of feature labels and icons using KML StyleMap elements.
-To create highlighted icons, it is required to define two styles, normal and highlight.
+In Google KML, you can control the visibility of feature labels and icons using KML StyleMap elements.
+To create highlighted icons, it is required to define two styles: normal and highlight.
 With FME, you need to create a dummy feature and then set up two StyleMaps using the KMLStyler transformers.
-These transformers create <StyleMap> elements that have two key/value pairs that map each icon style to an icon state.
+These transformers create <StyleMap> elements that have two key-value pairs, mapping each icon style to an icon state.
 An example of how to control the visibility of features’ labels is shown in the demo workspace.
-For more information about StyleMaps, see the Google Developers KML Reference
+For more information about StyleMaps, see the Google Developers KML Reference.

 Step-by-step Instructions